webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 # Introduction

-The Web Push protocol [I-D.ietf-webpush-protocol] describes how an application server is able to request that a push service deliver a push message to a user agent.
+The Web Push protocol {{!I-D.ietf-webpush-protocol}} describes how an application server is able to request that a push service deliver a push message to a user agent.